Table of Contents

 Overview of the Total Spectrum Series for Infection Control

-There is some good news for you—you can purchase a high-standard, superior-quality device from RLT Home.
-RLT Home is a company that manufactures a variety of superior red light therapy devices.
-These products are safe and effective for home use because they have been FDA-approved and have earned additional endorsements, such as CE and RoHS, which ensure their safety and efficacy.
-These devices emit the proper spectrum of red and near-infrared light, which helps alleviate UTI symptoms through anti-inflammatory and cellular repair effects.
-The devices have sufficient power irradiance, ensuring the light is not cut off while it penetrates deeply into the tissues.
-They also have conveniently adjustable features such as adjustable intensity, whereby you can set the light intensity to your own comfort and convenience.
-They are also portable, and you can easily take the device with you wherever you go so that you never miss a therapy session.
+RLT Home manufactures a variety of superior red light therapy devices.
+These products are safe and effective for home use because they have been FDA-approved.
+They emit the proper spectrum of red and near-infrared light, which helps alleviate UTI symptoms through anti-inflammatory and cellular repair effects.
+They also have convenient features such as adjustable intensity and portability, so you never miss a therapy session.

 Best Practices for Using Red Light Therapy for UTIs